oemof/oemof-solph/doc/oemof_solph.rst

 Adding additional constraints
 -----------------------------

 You can add additional constraints to your :py:class:`~oemof.solph.models.Model`.
-For now, you have to check out the examples in the :ref:`solph_examples_flex_label` example.
+See the `example repository <https://github.com/oemof/oemof_examples>`_ to learn how to do it.

 The Grouping module (Sets)